 For the week, the Nasdaq gained 2.3%, the S&P 500 gained 2% and the Dow Jones gained 1.8%.
 For the year, the Nasdaq has a gain of 3.3%, the S&P 500 has a gain of 2.2% and the Dow Jones is up 1.5%.

 Friday's market movers

-- The Michigan Consumer Sentiment Index increased to 99.2 from 96.8.
+- The Michigan Consumer Sentiment Index decreased to 99.1 in January from 99.3.

-In the S&P 500, energy and financial led gains.
+In the S&P 500, utilities and technology led gains.
 In the Dow Jones Industrial Average, the following stocks led gains:

 Other notable indexes